aerolearn/adaptiveresnets/applications/README.md

 }</pre></details>

 In order to run this code make sure to get the [dataset from here](https://github.com/aerolearn/datasets/blob/main/adaptiveresnets/dataSets_L3_480.pickle).
-The code is set to run by reading the dataset from a folder called `data`, within this subdirectory.
+The code is set to run by reading the dataset from a folder called `data/`, within this subdirectory.